smorello87/intro-to-omeka/sections/whichomeka.md

 Then there’s __Omeka S__, the newest born in the Omeka family.
 It creates a local network of independently curated websites sharing a collaboratively built pool of items and their metadata.
 While Omeka Classic is designed for a single site around a general theme, argument, or research question; Omeka S was created for institutions managing a sharable resource pool across multiple sites.
 In addition, Omeka Classic uses Dublin Core while Omeka S implements multiple vocabularies and facilitates linked open data.
 If your project would benefit from relational data, then it might make sense to use Omeka S. Omeka Classic is a little easier to get off the ground (it automatically creates a site when you spin up the install) but both are well documented in terms of use.
 If you want to take a look at the differences yourself, you can experiment in the [Omeka S sandbox](http://omeka.org/s/download/).

-Keep in mind that there is a migration module between Omeka and Omeka S, but not the other way around.
+Keep in mind that while there is a migration module between Omeka and Omeka S, there is no plugin that allows you to achieve the opposite, at the moment.

-Finally, please note that Omeka is not the only nor always the best solution to create an online archive.
+Finally, please note that Omeka is not the only nor always the best solution to create an online archive or a digital exhibit.
 According to your needs and the nature of your resources, you may want to explore other options, such as Wordpress, Collective Access, and Drupal.

 [<<< Back](digitalexhibitions.md) [Next >>>](next.md)